dorgonman/HorizonTweenDemo/README.md

 *1.1.0
 [update] upgrade engine to 4.14
 [new] add FinishTweenEventByName and FinishAllTweenEvent with param bTweenToEnd that can control if we want to set current tween alpha to 1 before finish the event.

+*1.2.0
+[new] Add HorizonTweenSystemProxy for blueprint user, now you can create an async node in EventGraph for all TweenEvent.
+All tween creation method put under HorizonPlugin|TweenSystemProxy category.
+Please check http://horizon-studio.net/ue4/horizon_tween_plugin/doc/doxygen/html/index.html for more detail.